 Setting up Servers in Nova allows for quick access to remote destinations using the remote sidebar, file browser tab, and remote terminal tab.

-You can create and manage Servers from Preferences > Servers.
+You can create and manage Servers from Servers > Servers.

 Adding a new Server